anlunas/website/docs/concepts/services-networking/dns-pod-service.md

 cluster DNS by default, because that process is inherently distro-specific.
 This should probably be implemented eventually.

+Pods in StatefulSets are not able to resolve their peers via short hostnames.
+The [Headless Service](/docs/concepts/services-networking/service/#headless-services) is not part of the domain search records in /etc/resolv.conf (i.e. headlesssvc.ns.svc.cluster.local).
+Find the open feature request [here](https://github.com/kubernetes/kubernetes/issues/42544)

 Linux's libc is impossibly stuck ([see this bug from 2005](https://bugzilla.redhat.com/show_bug.cgi?id=168253)) with limits of just 3 DNS `nameserver` records and 6 DNS `search` records.
 Kubernetes needs to